32 Different Types of Moths in Minnesota

 20. Black Blotched Prominent Moth

-The Black-blotched Prominent Moth (Schizura leptinoides) is a moth species in the Notodontidae family of moths.
+The Black-blotched Prominent Moth (Schizura leptinoides) is a moth species in the Notodontidae family.
 It is native to North America and can be found from Canada to Mexico.
-The adult types of moths in Minnesota have scattered black spots on their gray forewings, and their hindwings are white with thick black veins.
+Minnesota’s adult types of moths have scattered black spots on their gray forewings, and their hindwings are white with thick black veins.
 Its long abdomen also features a bright yellow tip.

 The caterpillars of the Black-blotched Prominent Moth are yellowish with reddish stripes running along the body segments, punctuated by large black dots on each segment.
 They typically live in deciduous forests or canyons and feed on the leaves of various plants, such as dogwood and willow trees.